codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a fly without wings?
-A walk.
+What do you get when you cross a chicken with a skunk?
+A fowl smell!

 ## Home Server Up-Time